oochooo/audio/README.md

 * if file is mp3
   1. move the file to Desktop/--output folder--
 * otherwise
-  1. skips if the file isnt ('aiff', 'wav', 'flac')
+  1. skips if the file isnt 'aiff', 'wav', or 'flac'
   2. converts to 320kbps mp3 and move to Desktop/<output>

  see log files at Desktop/--output folder-- upon completion